First Honduran Civil War: Movements

 On July 24, the Government of Bertrand requests a loan from the “Junta de Aguas” Note 7 of the city of Santa Rosa de Copán in the amount of 1,000 Honduran pesos for military expenses.
 He also seeks support with the ruler of El Salvador.

-July 23, the United States representative in Tegucigalpa informed the Ministry of Foreign Affairs of Honduras that the following: Francisco López Padilla, José Jorge Callejas, Paulino Valladares, Rómulo E. Durón, Saturnino Medal and Silverio Laínez requested political asylum, in the same way Josehp Walter, consul of Great Britain, informed his American counterpart that Messrs.
+July 23, the United States representative in Tegucigalpa informed the Ministry of Foreign Affairs of Honduras that the following: Francisco López Padilla, José Jorge Callejas, Paulino Valladares, Rómulo E. Durón, Saturnino Medal and Silverio Laínez requested political asylum, in the same way Joseph Walter, consul of Great Britain, informed his American counterpart that Messrs.
 Magín Herrera, Vicente Mejía Colindres and Venancio Callejas were at their headquarters as asylees, while the conflict was requested.

 On July 25, the western rebel army takes the municipalities of La Esperanza and Intibucá, commanded by General José Ramírez who died in the revolt, his officers Colonel Vicente Tosta Carrasco and Gregorio Ferrera, received orders to advance to the cities of Gracias, Santa Rosa and then head north.
 The first plaza to fall was that of Gracias (Lempira) which was under the command of General José León Castro.

 July 29, the Plaza de Cedros, Francisco Morazán under the command of Major José Innocente Triminio Osorio Sectional Commander of Cedros, is attacked by the revolutionary forces that take it, previously under a crossfire skirmish.